rameelkhan/Apply-Regex-Validation/README.md

 # Apply Regex Validation PCF (PowerApps Component Framework)
-Apply Regex Validation custom control is the Regex based field validation for text fields.
+Apply Regex Validation custom control is a Regex based field validator for text fields which uses Dynamics CRM client APIs to set and clear field level notifications.

 # Instructions to use:
 1. Install the managed solution (available with the most latest [release](https://github.com/rameelkhan/Apply-Regex-Validation/releases)) in your Dynamics CRM instance.